EttoreRocchi/combatlearn/README.md

 | `eps` | float | `1e-8` | Small jitter value added to variances to prevent divide-by-zero errors during standardization. |

 ### Batch Effect Correction Visualization

 The `plot_transformation` method allows to visualize the **ComBat** transformation effect using dimensionality reduction, showing the before/after comparison of data transformed by `ComBat` using PCA, t-SNE, or UMAP to reduce dimensions for visualization.

+For further details see the [Visualization Guide](https://combatlearn.readthedocs.io/en/latest/user-guide/visualization/) and the [notebook demo](https://github.com/EttoreRocchi/combatlearn/blob/main/docs/demo/combatlearn_demo.ipynb).

+### Batch Effect Metrics

+The `compute_batch_metrics` method provides quantitative assessment of batch correction quality.
+It computes metrics including Silhouette coefficient, Davies-Bouldin index, kBET, LISI, and variance ratio for batch effect quantification, as well as k-NN preservation and distance correlation for structure preservation.

-For further details see the [notebook demo](https://github.com/EttoreRocchi/combatlearn/blob/main/docs/demo/combatlearn_demo.ipynb).
+For further details see the [Metrics Guide](https://combatlearn.readthedocs.io/en/latest/user-guide/metrics/) and the [notebook demo](https://github.com/EttoreRocchi/combatlearn/blob/main/docs/demo/combatlearn_demo.ipynb).

 ## Contributing